 Let's tell you a little bit about how we operate.

 Firstly, all 7" singles are visually checked for condition.
 We use the internationally accepted 'RECORD COLLECTOR' Magazine system for Condition Grading, and we do not generally offer anything which in our opinion is less than VG+.
-When we do, for instance in the case of a rarer record, we'll let you know in the description..
+When we do, for instance in the case of a rarer record, we'll let you know before we ship, to give you the option of going ahead or cancelling.

 Most records on offer will exceed this grading, and can be considered NM or 'Near Mint'.
 We never grade a pre-loved record as 'MINT'.
 In our opinion, it can't be MINT unless its new.
 We do however sell certain new records and where we do, you'll notice the grading is MINT.